AOEpeople/meals-android/README.md

 Note: On Android, especially on the latest versions, alarms are inexact by design so that the system can batch alarms that are timed close to each other to reduce energy consumption.
 In theory an inexact alarm can be triggered up 150% too late (i.e. an alarm set to be triggered in one day might be triggered after 2.5 days).
 In practice alarms are delayed at most by 10-15 minutes.

 ## Server Request

+The server requests consists of two HTTP requests: a POST request that performs an OAuth login and returns the OAuth token and a GET request that uses the OAuth token to get the users meals participation for next week as a JSON string.
+That string is parsed for the relevant information: whether the user participates the next day.

 When the alarm is triggered the app checks whether the user wants to be notified for the next day.
 If the next day is a weekday and the user set a reminder frequency that covers the next day this will be true.